-I don’t consider the following methods as a major driver of traffic because they often offer lower ROI but can be effective if done correctly.
+I don’t consider the following methods as a major driver of traffic (especially if you are just starting out) because they often offer lower ROI but can be effective if done correctly.

 Your own experience may differ though, so feel free to give them a try and see it for yourself.

 Create Twitter and Facebook Page/Groups

 The reason why I don’t include Facebook and Twitter as one of the major sources of traffic is that they are unreliable, have a short lifespan and inconsistent.

 If your post goes viral, you’d get loads of traffic for the first few hours then it dies out.
 Some say the average lifespan of a tweet is around 15 minutes, and Facebook post last for about 6 hours.